FAQ

 How does the event work?

-So if I email you, am I automatically in?
+So if apply, am I automatically in?

 I think my company would be a great partner or sponsor.